fabragaMS/ADPE2E/Lab/Lab3/Lab3.md

 -------- | -----
 ![](./Media/Red1.png) |Build an Azure Databricks notebook to explore the data files you saved in your data lake in the previous exercise.
 You will use Python and SQL commands to open a connection to your data lake and query data from data files.

 **IMPORTANT**: Some of the Azure services provisioned require globally unique name and a “-suffix” has been added to their names to ensure this uniqueness.
-Please take note of the suffix generated as you will need it for the following resources:
+Please take note of the suffix generated as you will need it for the following resources in this lab:

 Name	                     |Type
 -----------------------------|--------------------